 WordWeb is now available as an iPhone and iPad dictionary and an Android dictionary.
 There are also Mac OS dictionaries.
 There is a Windows universal app in the Windows Store.
 The other version of the program look different and function differently to the Windows version.

 See the Options menu to set whether you prefer British, America, Canadian, Australian, New Zealand, Irish, South African, Asian or International English.
 There is an option to either hide or flag words from different locales.

 No, however the optional add-on Oxford, Collins and Chambers dictionaries do.

 No, sorry, only English.
 However in WordWeb Pro you can add your own web reference tabs to look up words easily in various online dictionaries.

-- check your spam folder and settings.
+Please make sure that you are not blocking the e-mail - check your spam folder and settings.
 See the re-download request page to re-send the email.

 Check your order notification e-mail for instructions.